hillmandj/todoable/README.md

 This is a gem that wraps an API that's written by the awesome team at Teachable!

 Basic auth credentials from Teachable are needed to use this gem.
 Doing so returns a token that can be used for subsequent requests.
-This token expires every 20 minutes, but the gem automatically retrieves a new token should it expire when issuing a request.
+This token expires every 20 minutes, but the gem automatically retrieves a new token should it expire.
+It does so by leveraging a custom middleware that's plugged into the Faraday client.

 ## Installation